Performance Breakdown

 One concern I have would be the battery, which isn’t removable.
 But the 800-hour lifespan I feel is long enough for several years of service.

-However, Roborocks says that the 2-year warranty will cover any issues with the battery, free of charge if it goes bad within the warranty period.
+However, Roborocks states that the 2-year warranty will cover any issues with the battery, free of charge, if it fails within the warranty period.

-If Roborock can somehow make the battery removable just like with the Tineco, it would be a huge plus.
+If Roborock can make the battery removable, just like the Tineco, it would be a huge plus.

 4 Reasons why you should buy the Roborock H6

-1. Extended run time: While it didn’t reach 90 minutes, the H6 ran for over 86 minutes, the longest of all the vacuums I tested from one battery.
+- Extended runtime: Although it didn’t reach 90 minutes, the H6 ran for over 86 minutes, the longest of all the vacuums I tested on a single battery.

-2. Cleans floors well: The standard brush roll is well-designed and didn’t have issues in the cleaning tests (aside from the Fruit loops).
+- Cleans floors well: The standard brush roll is well-designed and didn’t have issues in the cleaning tests (aside from the Fruit Loops).

-3. A versatile stick vacuum: It comes with enough tools that will clean different areas well.
-I like that it has a hose attachment that improves usability.
+- A versatile stick vacuum: It comes with a variety of tools to clean different areas effectively.
+I appreciate that it features a hose attachment, which enhances usability.

 The verdict: Who should buy the Roborock H6?